minvws/nl-covid19-notification-app-website/en/privacy.md

 ### 5. Statistical information

 The data collected with the app will only be used for the purposes stated in this privacy statement.
-No statistical information is generated.

 ### 6. Who is provided with personal data?